Hackers News Hackers News

 Inside the Infection and Persistence Chain

-When the victim opens the fake Excel file, cmd.exe runs a long command that calls PowerShell through the SysWOW64 path, which runs the 32-bit version of PowerShell on a 64-bit Windows system.
-This is intentional, as running 32-bit PowerShell on a 64-bit machine is a known method used to bypass certain security monitoring tools that only observe 64-bit processes.
+The technical sophistication of this attack lies in its methods for concealing payloads and maintaining persistent access without triggering common security defenses.
+When the victim opens the deceptive Excel file, a lengthy command is executed via cmd.exe, invoking PowerShell through the SysWOW64 path.
+This specifically launches the 32-bit version of PowerShell on a 64-bit Windows system, a known technique to bypass certain security monitoring tools that may only observe 64-bit processes.

-The PowerShell script then decrypts the embedded payloads using XOR 0xC7 encoding and drops them into a hidden folder called C:sysconfigs, which is named to closely resemble a legitimate Windows system directory.
-It saves two key files: opakib.ps1 as the main PowerShell payload and copa08o.js as a JavaScript launcher.
+The PowerShell script proceeds to decrypt embedded payloads using XOR 0xC7 encoding.
+These payloads are then dropped into a hidden directory named C:sysconfigs, intentionally chosen to mimic a legitimate Windows system directory.
+Two primary files are saved: opakib.ps1, serving as the main PowerShell payload, and copa08o.js, a JavaScript launcher.

-The JavaScript file is then registered as a scheduled task named “Avast Secure Browser VPS Differential Update Ex,” making it appear to be a completely normal and trusted browser update process.
+To ensure persistence, the JavaScript file is registered as a scheduled task, cleverly named “Avast Secure Browser VPS Differential Update Ex.”
+This naming convention is designed to make the malicious task appear as a benign and trusted browser update process, further aiding its stealth.

-Once active, opakib.ps1 connects to Dropbox using its official API, turning it into a makeshift command-and-control server.
-It collects the victim’s domain name, username, operating system version, public IP address, and a list of running processes, then encodes all of it using RC4 and Base64 before uploading to Dropbox.
+Once active, opakib.ps1 establishes a connection to Dropbox utilizing its official API, effectively transforming the cloud storage service into a command-and-control (C2) server.
+The malware gathers critical victim information, including the domain name, username, operating system version, public IP address, and a list of running processes.
+This data is then encoded using RC4 and Base64 before being uploaded to Dropbox.
+Subsequently, the attacker can place custom command files within Dropbox, which the malware downloads and silently executes on the compromised machine.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.